sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/3600 - draft-section-nuances.md

 hidden: true
 ---

+TODO before publishing: adjust for new Stop, filterLines, selectLines

 **Note:** If you're familiar with Sensible, this detailed topic is for you.
 If you're new to Sensible, see [sections](doc:sections).

 The following images show the differing behaviors of sections and vertical sections: